Slavery in the North Compared to the South

 Slavery was never as big in the North as in the South, from the 1790 Census until the 1860 Census

 I’m a History nerd, I love History, and with all of the talk about the Confederacy lately due to some mentally ill guy shooting people while taking pictures of himself with the Confederate Battle Flag, there has been a lot of misinformation about the flags, the Civil War, and slavery.
 So as part of my Civil War series, which started with my post about the History of the Confederate Flags I’m going to make my second article about this myth, which I have seen a lot of people claiming on Social Media.

 By 1804 all northern states had passed laws at least gradually abolishing slavery, which you can see evidence of with the number of slaves declining in the northern states over each Census Report.
-Prior to the Civil War and Abolition of Slavery in 1865, one northern state (NJ with 18) and one Territory that supported the North in the War (Nebraska with 15) were the last 35 slaves in the North.
+Prior to the Civil War and Abolition of Slavery in 1865, one northern state (NJ with 18) and two Territories that supported the North in the War (Nebraska with 15 and Kansas with 2) were the last 35 slaves in the North.

 But, this meme also doesn’t specify, even though historical terminology makes the assumption, that it means civil war era.
 The US Census started in 1790, and Slavery was abolished in between the 1860 and 1870 Census, so you can only compare every ten year census ranging from 1790, until 1860, just before the start of the war.

 All Census data used here is taken from the University of Virginia Historical Census Browser which gets it’s data from the original US Census Reports.

 In 1790, there were 13 States and three territories, the Slave Population of each state is listed below along with the total population.
 New York, New Jersey, Vermont, New Hampshire, Connecticut, Rhode Island, Pennsylvania, were considered the North, and North and South Carolina, Virginia, Kentucky, Maryland, Delaware were considered the South: